Catalog: Southern Tier Teacher Center Network

 Dates: 11/1/2025 to 2/1/2026

 Do you have a completion certificate for Thrive 1?
 If so, jump into another self-paced course to expand on the concepts covered in THRIVE 1.
 We'll help you learn to seamlessly integrate SEL into your daily routine, foster emotional intelligence, and build resilience.
-These sustainable practices will ensure long-term growth and satisfaction personally and professionally to maintain healthy longevity throughout your career as an educator.
-This course includes 15 hours of professional development via an asynchronous online course and two monthly group coaching calls.
-Virtual synchronous group coaching sessions will be held on the 2nd and 4th Wednesdays of each month beginning at 7 pm.
-You must have completed Thrive 1 before participating in Thrive 2.
+These sustainable practices will ensure long-term growth and satisfaction, personally and professionally to maintain healthy longevity throughout your career as an educator.
+This course includes 15 hours of professional development via an asynchronous online course.
+A virtual synchronous Open Q&A live session will be held on the 2nd Wednesday of each month, beginning at 7:00 pm EST. You must have completed Thrive 1 before participating in Thrive 2.
 Participants will be emailed a registration from Empowered Educator with log-in and participation information.
-This session will run from 11/1/205 to 2/1/2026
+This session will run from 11/1/205 to 2/1/2026.
+Note: Registrations submitted after 11/1 will start on 11/15 and end on 2/15/25.
+Registrations after 11/15 will begin on 12/1/25.

 Program: Southern Tier Teacher Center Network